statamic/migrator/README.md

 3) Ensure you are running the latest version of Statamic in your v2 project.

-4) Copy your v2 project's `site` folder, as well as any local asset container folders, into the root of v3 project.
+4) Copy your v2 project's `site` folder, as well as any local asset container folders, into the root of your v3 project.

     - If you were running above webroot, be sure to copy your `public/themes` folder into `site/themes` as well.